-and the capital buffers determined in accordance with the Act on macroprudential supervision over the financial system and crisis management in the financial system of 05 August 2015.
+and the capital buffers determined in accordance with the Act on macroprudential supervision over the financial system and crisis management in the financial system of 05 August 2015 and a capital add-on recommended under Pillar 2 (P2G).

-The capital requirement for credit risk represents approx. 89% of the Group's overall capital requirement and has the greatest impact on capital adequacy calculation.
+The capital requirement for credit risk represents approx. 88% of the Group's overall capital requirement and has the greatest impact on capital adequacy calculation.

-ING Bank Śląski S.A. reports capital requirement for credit risk under the AIRB approach for exposure classes: institutions and entrepreneurs.
-The Bank applies such presentation method pursuant to the letter of De Nederlandsche Bank (DNB) of 04 July 2013, wherein DNB together with the Polish Financial Supervision Authority (PFSA) approved application of the full AIRB approach by the Bank.
+ING Bank Śląski S.A. reports capital requirement for credit risk under the IRB approach for exposure classes: institutions and entrepreneurs.
+The Group applies such presentation method pursuant to the letter of De Nederlandsche Bank (DNB) of 04 July 2013, wherein DNB together with the Polish Financial Supervision Authority (PFSA) approved application of the full IRB approach by the Bank for exposure classes: companies and institutions for the Bank and ING Lease Sp. z o.o.

-In case of retail exposures, the Bank introduced so-called roll-out plan of implementation of AIRB method.
-Due to conducted works by ING Group on the new default definition implementation and currently used AIRB models adjustment with respect to EBA guidelines the initial dates of AIRB application for portfolios under standardized approach are being discussed.
-Currently, the plan for the gradual implementation of the IRB approach assumes that approximately 79% of retail exposures will be covered by the IRB approach.
-The schedule for implementing the IRB method for the retail portfolio is being agreed with the European Central Bank and the Polish Financial Supervision Authority.
+In case of retail exposures, the Group introduced so-called roll-out plan of implementation of IRB method.
+Due to conducted works by ING Group on the new default definition implementation and currently used IRB models adjustment with respect to EBA guidelines the initial dates of IRB application for portfolios under standardized approach are being discussed.
+The schedule for implementing the IRB method for the retail portfolio was agreed with the European Central Bank and the Polish Financial Supervision Authority.

 ING Bank Śląski S.A.
-Group's subsidiaries calculate capital requirements for credit risk with the use of the SA method, except ING Lease (Polska) Sp. z o.o., which uses the AIRB method.
+Group's subsidiaries calculate capital requirements for credit risk with the use of the SA method, except ING Lease (Polska) Sp. z o.o., which uses the IRB method.

 The capital requirement for credit valuation adjustment risk (CVA) refers to the adjustment to the market valuation in accordance with the provisions of CRR.
-The Bank calculates the credit value adjustment under the standard method in accordance with Article 384 of Regulation CRR.
+The Group calculates the credit value adjustment under the standard method in accordance with Article 384 of Regulation CRR.

-To calculate the capital requirement for risk of contribution to fund of the central counterparties (CCP) in case of default, the Bank uses method, described in Article 306-309 of Regulation CRR.
-London Clearing House (LCH), KDPW_CCP SA and EUREX are the eligible central counterparty for ING Bank Śląski S.A.
-Group.
+To calculate the capital requirement for risk of contribution to fund of the central counterparties (CCP) in case of default, the Group uses method, described in Article 306-309 of Regulation CRR.
+London Clearing House (LCH), KDPW\CCP SA and EUREX are the eligible central counterparty for the Group.